boto/boto3-legacy/docs/source/design/resource_objects.rst

 * CRUD-like interfaces

-    * While this sounds nice in theory, the reality is that there's very uneven support for this throughout the SDKs.
-    * This maps a subset, but not a very useful one
     * Still lots of other methods to write that aren't much different/more complex than the CRUD case

         * This is the actual heart of all of this, which is how do we map the "right" interface to the underlying "Connection" interface?
+        * ResourceJSON to the rescue.

-    * The only real benefit is standardization
+    * The real benefit is standardization

 * Method names

-    * To be "natural", we've got some painful mangling we're going to have to do.
+    * To be "natural", we've got some mangling we're going to have to do.
     * Just like below ("data appear on instance"), we have two options: